pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 Furthermore, a key fact of reality for value-seeking being is that the values of the being are always integrated with respect to a given context (see: ["Integrity of values" from _The Nature of Value_ from **Ethics**](https://pranigopu.github.io/philosophy/ethics/nature-of-value.html#integrity-of-values)).
 If achieving X violates your values in the given context, then X cannot be a value, since the pursuit of X cannot integrate with the values you actually hold in the given context.
 In such a case, the desire for X is invalid.

 Hence, we observe that when we grasp our context of the facts and values, then envy dissolves into more constructive emotions and motivations.
-Hence, I posit that envy is an emotion that reveals one's lack of contextual clarity; gaining the clarity is key to orienting yourself toward values and against irrational and potentially self-destructive goals.
+Hence, I posit that envy is an emotion that reveals one's lack of contextual clarity, and gaining the clarity is key to orienting yourself toward values and against irrational and potentially self-destructive goals.

 **NOTE**: _For a discussion on the nature of anti-values,_ see: [_The Nature of Anti-Value_ from **Ethics**](https://pranigopu.github.io/philosophy/ethics/nature-of-anti-value.html).